GENERAL

 English and Korean

-For our members, appointments with Dr. Han can be up to 1 hour as needed to thoroughly discuss all your concerns.
+For yearly check ups (yearly physicals), we reserve time for 40 minutes.
+We reserve 20 to 40 minutes for sick appointments depending on your concerns.
 We like to reserve enough time for each appointment because it is important to address all of your concerns fully.

 Masks are required for patients with respiratory illnesses and our office has designated sick visit areas, separated from the common waiting area/ reception area.